 About the author

-Jameson Currier is the author of the five novels and four collections of short fiction.
+Jameson Currier is the author of the seven novels, four collections of short fiction, and a memoir.

 Enhance your reading of The Third Buddha.

 Download a reading group guide by clicking here.